-The company Skaza now has a revenue of 31 million euro, which increases by about 20% per year, and you’re predicting a revenue of 100 million euro in a few years.
+The company Skaza now has a revenue of 31 million euros, which increases by about 20% per year, and you’re predicting revenue of 100 million euros in a few years.
 That is an ambitious plan.

 Some say that we’re slightly insane.
-This year, we will have 34 million euro of revenue.
-This is the result of shifts and work invested into people and our own brand.
+This year, we will have 34 million euros of revenue.
+This is the result of shifts and work invested in people and our own brand.
 We’re growing nicely, we’re investing, and if we continue to be open to changes, I don’t see a reason for our revenue not being that high in 2020 as well.

 How were Organico and Skaza Style Your Life brands accepted?

 With Organico, we are present in 34 markets.
-We see potential for higher growth in neighbouring countries, where ecological awareness is higher than elsewhere.
+We see the potential for higher growth in neighboring countries, where ecological awareness is higher than elsewhere.
 These are primarily Austria, Germany, Scandinavia, the Netherlands, Australia, Sweden, and others.
 Because of their environmental culture and values, we expect further growth of market share in these countries.
-The Skaza Style Your Life brand is really young, but is already present in 40 countries.
+The Skaza Style Your Life brand is really young but is already present in 40 countries.
 It will soon be joined by a new range of products, which we are excited about and convinced that they will bring about further success.
-In April we’re launching a new line under the Skaza Pick&Go brand – a picnic set made from bio plastic, offering consumers an even more pleasant and colourful leisure time in nature.
+In April we’re launching a new line under the Skaza Pick&Go brand – a picnic set made from bioplastic, offering consumers an even more pleasant and colorful leisure time in nature.

 The decision to establish your own brands went hand in hand with the innovativeness and the care for the environment, and thus the future.